wri/ocean-watch/README.md

    For more information on GitHub Container Registry and how to generate a personal access token, visit [GHCR documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

-2. **Pull the Docker Image**: Replace `wri/ocean-watch/BRANCH_NAME:IMAGE_TAG` with the correct path and tag for the image you wish to run.
+2. **Pull the Docker Image**: Replace `docker pull ghcr.io/wri/ocean-watch/nextjs-app:IMAGE_TAG` with the correct tag for the image you wish to run.
 The `IMAGE_TAG` could be `latest`, or a commit SHA.

     ```bash
-    docker pull ghcr.io/wri/ocean-watch/BRANCH_NAME:IMAGE_TAG
+    docker pull ghcr.io/wri/ocean-watch/nextjs-app:IMAGE_TAG
     ```

    Example to pull the latest version of the image:

     ```bash
-    docker pull ghcr.io/wri/ocean-watch/BRANCH_NAME:latest
+    docker pull ghcr.io/wri/ocean-watch/nextjs-app:latest
     ```

 3. **Run the Docker Container**: Once the image is pulled, you can run it with the following command.
 This command maps port 3000 of the container to port 3000 on your host machine, as specified in the Dockerfile.

     ```bash
-    docker run -d -p 3000:3000 ghcr.io/wri/ocean-watch/BRANCH_NAME:IMAGE_TAG
+    docker run -d -p 3000:3000 ghcr.io/wri/ocean-watch/nextjs-app:IMAGE_TAG
     ```

-   Adjust the `BRANCH_NAME`, and `IMAGE_TAG` placeholders accordingly.
+   Adjust the `IMAGE_TAG` placeholder accordingly.
 If your application requires different port mappings or additional environment variables, modify this command to fit your needs.

 4. **Accessing the Application**: With the container running, access the application by navigating to `http://localhost:3000` in your web browser.

-Ensure you replace `REPOSITORY_NAME`, and `IMAGE_TAG` with the actual values for your project.